 Metis in Space Podcast – Dune

 I was just doing some boring, day-job work and needed something to put on in the background and listen to, to help me get through it, and I found a podcast that is entertaining and full of sci-fi goodness.
 It is called Metis in Space and it sells itself as indigenous, female, and nerdy.
 The episode that particularly caught my attention was about Dune, and I hit play immediately I saw that sci-fi classic mentioned.
-Now I’ve listened to one, however, I know I will listen to these hosts talk about almost anything.
-This podcast has that unplanned, quick-fire vibe I like, so I will absolutely be back to listen to more of these.
-The show is billed as them drinking wine, but this episode they are drinking water, I think because they maybe feel they don’t need Dutch courage to do the show any more.
+Now I’ve listened to one, however, I know I will listen to these hosts talk about almost anything because they have that unplanned, quick-fire vibe I like.
+The show is billed as them drinking wine, but this episode they are drinking water, I think because they maybe feel they don't need Dutch courage to do the show any more.

 The Dune they are talking about is the David Lynch Dune, and they start off by saying they think it is terrible, but the way they say that is the way someone who truly loves it does.
 They say they usually watch sci-fi with indigenous people, and the tenuous link they come up with is that the planet Dune has indigenous people in the Fremen.
 The real reason, I soon realize, is that they have both read all the books, at least the ones written by Herbert, not the ones by his son.
 One of them has read Dune three or four times, and jokes about reading it to her baby.